Marie Raperto, The Hiring Hub

 7. If you feel your resume is too long, eliminate from the bottom.
 You don’t really need bullet points for your first jobs.

 8. Include as many keywords as possible.
+Use the keywords from the advertisement or job description when possible.

-Words Not To Include On Your Resume:
+Words Not to Include on Your Resume:

 Unnecessary words that don’t add anything, describe anything or showcase your writing ability should be eliminated from your resume.
 You want to be clear and concise so eliminate words like: